ulvaai@ptc.ac.fj

 Biography

-He is chair and member of many international organizations and committees.
-To name a few: Member of the Advisory Council of the International Academy for Multicultural Corporation; Facilitator of the WCC Global Ecumenical Theological Institute (GETI); Chair of the Oceania Centre Advisory Committee, University of the South Pacific; Oceania chair of the Oxford Institute of Methodist Theological Studies, Oxford University; Chair and Convenor of 2020 Pacific Philosophy Conference, Festival of Pacific Arts and Culture, Honolulu, Hawaii; Member of the G20 Anti-Racism Initiative; Member of the G20 Environment Working Group; Member of the European Society of Oceanists; Expert Member of the Anti-corruption Academic Initiative (ACAD) of the United Nations Office on Drugs and Crimes (UNODC); Member of the Berkeley Centre of Religion, Peace, and World Affairs; Advisory board of the Laudato Si Institute, Oxford University; Editorial board member of 6 International Journals; Member of many committees of the Pacific Conference of Churches and the Association of South Pacific Theological Schools.
-He currently chairs most of the committees in the transitioning of the Pacific Theological College towards University by 2024.
+He is committee & board member, chair, and advisor to many regional and international organizations.
+To name a few: member of the Faith and Order Commission of the World Council of Churches; UN Office on Drugs and Crimes; advisor to Asia Development Bank; advisor to World Bank, Facilitator of the WCC Global Ecumenical Theological Institute (GETI); Chair of the Oceania Centre Advisory Committee, University of the South Pacific; Co-chair of the Oxford Institute of Methodist Theological Studies, Oxford University; Chair and Convenor of 2018 Pacific Philosophy Conference; Member of the G20 Anti-Racism Initiative; Member of the G20 Environment Working Group; Expert Member of the Anti-corruption Academic Initiative (ACAD) of the United Nations Office on Drugs and Crimes (UNODC); Member of the TODA Institute Steering Committee; Member of the Berkeley Centre of Religion, Peace, and World Affairs; Advisory board of the Laudato Si Institute, Oxford University; Editorial board member of 6 International Journals; Member of Executive committee of the Pacific Conference of Churches, and the Association of South Pacific Theological Schools.
+He currently chairs most of the committees and leads the transitioning of the College towards University by 2025.

-He had obtained various fellowships, scholarships, and invitations for periods of research at several universities around the world.
-He is an international speaker on many conferences and an international examiner to many Masters and PhD theses, including non-theological theses.
-His publications are mostly in the intersection of the Trinity, ecological or eco-relational theology, development, ecumenism, and indigenous philosophies.
+He had obtained various fellowships, scholarships, and invitations for periods of research and lectures at several universities around the world such as Australia National University, Griffith University, Otago University, University of Adelaide, University of Oxford, University of Bonn, and others.
+He is an international speaker and an international examiner to many Masters and PhD theses, including non-theological theses.
+His publications are mostly in the intersection of the Trinity, ecological or eco-relational theology, development, ecumenism, and indigenous philosophies and how these contribute to reaffirming the ‘whole of life’ vision.

 Education